-Position Statement: The purpose of this program is to develop fluency in speaking, reading, and writing English in each student whose primary language is not English, enhance students’ self-esteem, promote cross-cultural understanding, and provide equal opportunity for academic achievement, including academic instruction through the primary language when necessary.
-Regular education classes and staff are included in the Master Plan to insure the commitment of all personnel to provide the best possible educational services for English Language Learner (ELL) students.
+The purpose of the EL program is to develop fluency in speaking, reading, and writing English in each student whose primary language is not English, enhance students’ self-esteem, promote cross-cultural understanding, and provide equal opportunity for academic achievement, including academic instruction through the primary language when necessary.
+Regular education classes and staff are included in the FVSD Master Plan for ELs to ensure the commitment of all personnel to provide the best possible educational services for ELs.

 - Develop students’ English fluency in speaking, listening, reading and writing.

-- Provide continuous and summative evaluation of the English learner program and make revisions as necessary including guidelines for report card evaluation, promotion, and retention of English learners.
+- Provide continuous and summative evaluation of the EL program and make revisions as necessary including EL guidelines for report card evaluation, promotion, and retention.

-- Ensure that English learners K-8 are provided instruction following District and State adopted English-language arts, English Language Development, Mathematics, Social Studies, and Science standards.
+- Ensure that all ELs are provided instruction following District and State adopted English language arts, English Language Development (ELD), mathematics, social studies, and science standards.

-To provide a quality English Learner Program for all students.
+To provide a quality EL program for all students

-- Ensure equal access to the core curriculum to encourage academic success through Structured English Immersion (SEI), Specially Designed Academic Instruction in English (SDAIE), or Alternative Bilingual Program.
+- Ensure equal access to the core curriculum to encourage academic success through Structured English Immersion (SEI), English Language Mainstream (ELM), or Alternative Bilingual programs.

 - Provide students with an effective program as they transition into English academic instruction.